 This, along with their families and friends, fosters understanding, encouragement, and a sense of community.

-In addition to leading the walk, Wendy also hosted a fireside chat with a representative from Incyte, the event’s main sponsor.
+In addition to leading the walk, Wendy hosted a fireside chat and interviewed a representative from Incyte, the event’s main sponsor.

-"I just knew I wanted to create sort of impact in the scientific community," said Shrina Marvania, Incyte's Immunology Therapeutic Specialist.
+"I just knew I wanted to create sort of impact in the scientific community," said Shrina Marvania, Incyte's Dermatology Medical Science Liaison.
 "And being with Incyte has been so meaningful, because my dad has vitiligo, and love working in this space."

 If you or someone you know is living with vitiligo and looking for support and community resources, click here for more information.